Incorporation of a company - Incorporation of a company

 - Articles of association required

-- Commercial name required: choice of name + reference to corporate purpose (optional) + SE/Sociedade Europeia (which stands for “European Company”)
+- Firm name: choice of firm name or denomination + SE/Sociedade Europeia (which stands for “European Company”)

 - Observation: European Companies require their shareholders to be linked to more than one EU State